|

 3, all © Martin Richter (2011).
 Howard Richter advises that the church is now closed and sold.
 A local informant told

 him that it was built to replace an old church near the river.
-The 1857 map has "Site of Rokeby Old Church" marked at NZ 0842 1443.
+An 1857 O.S. map has "Site of Rokeby Old Church" marked at NZ 0842 1443.

 Grade II* listed.